thatmatt24/password_gen/README.md

 # Password Generator

-Generates "foo55555!bar" passwords (replaces deprecated option in 'keychain')
+Generates "foo55555!bar" passwords (replaces deprecated option in 'keychain') by default with option for Passphrases by using '-p'
 <br>Default action: copy to clipboard, no write to file or print to terminal.

 ## How To Use